dymmond/edgy/docs/fields.md

 Check the [primary_key](./models.md#restrictions-with-primary-keys) restrictions with Edgy.
 * **default** - A value or a callable (function).
 * **index** - A boolean.
 Determine if a database index should be created.
+* **skip_absorption_check** - A boolean.
+Default False.
+Dangerous option!
+By default when defining a CompositeField with embedded fields and the `absorb_existing_fields` option it is checked that the field type of the absorbed field is compatible with the field type of the embedded field.
+This option skips the check.
 * **unique** - A boolean.
 Determine if a unique constraint should be created for the field.
 Check the [unique_together](./models.md#unique-together) for more details.